bor0/gidti/manuscript/chapter6.md

 ```
 Idris> :r
 Type checking ./first_proof.idr
-Idris>
 ```

 Which means that we've successfully proven that `next_day Mon = Tue`, that is, after Monday comes Tuesday!

 X> ### Exercise 3
 X>
 X> Remove one or more pattern match definitions of `next_day` and observe the error that Idris will produce.
-Afterwards, alter the function to not be total, and observe the following error.
+Afterwards, alter the function to not be total, and observe the error.

 ### 6.1.2.
 Second proof (rewrite)

-In addition to the previous proof, let's implement a function that accepts a `Weekday` and returns `True` if it's Monday, and `False` otherwise.
+In addition to the previous proof, we'll implement a function that accepts a `Weekday` and returns `True` if it's Monday, and `False` otherwise.

 ```
 is_it_monday : Weekday -> Bool